 A happy warm belly is the key to happiness.
 This season it’s time for stews and soups, and I can’t wait to try out all those on my list here.
 Lentil stews, pumpkin and apple soup, lots of tasty root vegetables and all that good stuff – it is the highlight of the cozy season and I am here for it.
 Helsinki has a bunch of well-known restaurant for soup and stews – I have collected them for you:

 See the map of my favourite places for soup in Helsinki!

-8. Get those vitamins: While it’s the great season for all them citrus fruit, clementines and oranges, hello! – it’s also the time of year when many people tend to grab some vitamin D supplements, and it do recommend to look into that option.
+The darkness in Finnish winter can have actual physical symptoms.
+While it’s the great season for all them citrus fruit, clementines and oranges, hello! – it’s also the time of year when many people tend to grab some vitamin D supplements, and I do recommend to look into that option.
 While I strongly discourage anyone from taking any random pills, I do recommend getting your blood levels checked and discuss with a doctor or pharmacist if a supplement is a good idea during this time of year.
 There are official recommendations, but I personally would always get this in agreement with a health professional.

-+ Bonus tip: Red lipstick brightens even the dreariest of days.
+Red lipstick brightens even the dreariest of days.

 If all else fails: drink extra much coffee.